empicano/aiomqtt/docs/subscribing-to-a-topic.md

 ## The message queue

 Messages are buffered in a queue internally.
 The default queue is `asyncio.Queue` which returns messages on a FIFO ("first in first out") basis.
-You can pass an alternative queue class to the `queue_class` parameter of `messages()`, e.g. the `asyncio.LifoQueue`.
+You can pass [other asyncio queues](https://docs.python.org/3/library/asyncio-queue.html) as `queue_class` to `messages()` to modify the order in which messages are returned, e.g. `asyncio.LifoQueue`.

-You can even queue by priority by subclassing `asyncio.PriorityQueue`:
+If you want to queue based on priority, you can subclass `asyncio.PriorityQueue`.
+This queue returns messages in priority order (lowest priority first).
+In case of ties, messages with lower message identifiers are returned first.

 ```python
 import asyncio